tswow/tswow-wiki-0.13/_documentation/addons.md

 ### Special Files

 When an addon is generated, the following necessary files are automatically created in the new addons directory.
-Users should not remove these files.
+Users should **not** remove these files.

-- `modulename.toc`: Allows users to specify addon metadata.
-Do **not** add filenames to this file manually.

 - `global.d.ts`: Contains type definitions for all Blizzard functions and types accessible from lua.

-- `events.ts`: Contains TSWoWs custom addon event and communications systems.
+- `lib/Events.ts`: Contains TSWoWs custom addon event and communications systems.

+- `lib/BinReader.ts`: Contains functions for writing binary data for client/server communications, mostly just used internally by .

 - `modulename-addon.ts`: Is always the first real entrypoint of your addon.
 It is the only transpiled file that is automatically executed.

-- `BinReader.ts`: Contains functions for writing binary data for client/server communications, mostly just used internally by .

-#### The .toc File

-When an addon is generated with the `addon create modulename` command, a file called `addons/modulename.toc` is generated with it.
-Here, users can configure the following fields:

-- Interface Version (Should always be 30300, do not change!)

-- Title (Displayed name of the addon)

-- Version

-- Notes (Longer description when the addon is hovered on the Addon screen

-- Author

-Nothing else should be manually entered into this file.
-Filenames will be automatically added when the addon is built.

 ## TypeScript